 *The precept is the Parish Council’s share of the Council Tax collected by Three Rivers District Council.
 The precept fills the gap between the Parish Council’s planned expenditure and its estimated income.

 What Services is Chorleywood Parish Council Providing?

-Chorleywood Parish Council manages Chorleywood Common’s 80 hectares of grassland and woodland, seven ponds, three village halls, three allotment sites, one cemetery, a closed churchyard, and the Parish’s footpaths.
+Chorleywood Parish Council manages Chorleywood Common’s 80 hectares of grassland and woodland and seven ponds, three village halls, three allotment sites, one cemetery, a closed churchyard, and the Parish’s many footpaths.

-The Parish Council contribute to Hertfordshire Constabulary towards the cost of providing two PCSOs dedicated to the Parish, and have grant funded Chorleywood First Responders, who work with the ambulance service.
+The Parish Council contributes to Hertfordshire Constabulary towards the cost of providing two PCSOs dedicated to the Parish, and have grant funded Chorleywood First Responders, who work with the ambulance service.